aidenbull/bitcoin-user-graph/README.md

 <h2>License</h2>

-Feel free to use and distribute my code as you see fit if it seems that it will be helpful to you.
+Feel free to use and distribute my code as you see fit if it seems helpful to you.
 If you have any questions about the code feel free to post an issue on the github repo or to contact me at `aidenbull@hotmail.com`

 -